cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 ### 1 Experience

-- It is strongly recommended that students apply for job postings that they have **experience**.
+- It is strongly recommended that students apply for job postings that they have **experience**
   - You are not expected to be an expert, but you are expected to be experienced
   - If you do not have experience, you can prepare yourself in a few months and then apply
   - For a vulnerability research study (i.e., IoT hacking) you need to have experience hacking an IoT device
-  - For an LLM security study (i.e., Hacking with LLM) you need to have experience data sanitization (reducing token counts), fine tuning, LangChain, LangGraph, LLM assistant APIs, AI agents, Retrieval Augmented Generation (RAG), etc.
+  - For an LLM security study (i.e., Hacking with LLM) you need to have experience data sanitization (reducing token counts), fine tuning, LangChain, LangGraph, LLM assistant APIs, Agents, RAG, MCP etc.
-- Students should complete the preliminary work before the thesis work begins.
+- Students should complete the preliminary work before the thesis work begins
   - **IMPORTANT:** The proposal must include the preliminary work, for example
   - For a vulnerability research studies (i.e., ethical hacking) you need to include a complete threat model or attacks that will be performed
   - For other studies the data should be collected in advance
 - We usually collaborate with companies in our research
-  - If you develop your own porposal we also suggest you to find a company to collaborate
+  - If you develop your own proposal we also suggest you to find a company to collaborate

 ### 2 Publication